Menu

 Cost of accommodation in Hungary

-Good to know: When calculating your budget, you should also take into consideration that utilities may be extra (and in the winter, the cost of heating will go up).
-Furthermore, most landlords ask for a two months' rent deposit.
+When calculating your budget, you should also consider that utilities (common costs, electricity, gas, winter, and internet) are almost always on top of your rent (and, in the winter, heating costs will go up).
+Furthermore, most landlords ask for a two-month rent deposit.

 First, you need to decide what kind of duration you'd like your lease to have.
-It is possible to rent seasonally (up to six months) or by semester (up to a year): these apartments are usually furnished and the price may be slightly higher.
-Long-term rentals (from a year onwards) are the most cost-effective option, as you can negotiate the price.
-Another thing to consider is whether the apartment you're renting is owned by the municipality or the state.
-Apartments like that belong in what is called the 'controlled sector' so you don't have the ability to negotiate the rent, as it is stipulated by law.
+It is possible to rent seasonally (up to 6 months) or by semester (up to a year); these apartments are usually furnished, and the price may be slightly higher.
+Long-term rentals (from a year onwards) are the most cost-effective option.
+Housing in the “controlled sector” (social or municipality) is generally not accessible to expats in Hungary.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.